elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/02-getting-started.markdown

 ls stands for list

 It lists the contents of the current directory.
-If you have any old suggestotron apps in that list you can remove them to prevent confusion.
+If you have any old getting_started apps in that list you can remove them to prevent confusion.

 Type the following into the terminal:

 ```
-rm -rf suggestotron
+rm -rf getting_started
 ```